kwsportracing/site/docs/media.md

 ## Media

-### Contact us

-Contact our photographer to purchase a professional high-resolution and edited photo: karolinawpelc (at) gmail (dot) com

 ### Photos

 [To view all user-submitted photos, check out our Facebook album(s).
 Otherwise, click on the images below.](https://www.facebook.com/groups/kwsportracing/photos/?filter=albums)